SteMak/cosmwasm_template/README.md

 ```rs
 #[serde(rename_all = "snake_case")]
 ```
-It is considered using snake case in json message field names
+It is considered using snake case in JSON message field names

 ### Storage layout
 ```rs